simonsisay/antd-form-generator/README.md

 ## Conditional Fields.

 Whenever you have a form field that you want to render conditionally based on another input's value, you can add a property `isConditional:true` on the schema of that field.
 After that, add a conditons property that expects an array of "condition objects".
-The Condition Object has two properties. "when" and "is". if we had a this condition object in the conditions array `{when:"firstName", is:"Simon"}`then, that field would only render if the field "firstName" has a value of "Simon".
+A Condition Object has two properties. "when" and "is". if we had this condition object`{when:"firstName", is:"Simon"}` then, that field would only render if the field "firstName" has a value of "Simon".

 ```